Syllabus

 Class Overview

-EECS 470 is an introductory graduate-level course in computer architecture.
-This course is intended to do two things: to give you a solid, detailed understanding of how computers are designed and implemented, including the central processor and memory and I/O interfaces; and to make you aware of the numerous tradeoffs in design and implementation, their interaction, their realization in both historical and state-of-the-art systems, and trends that will affect them in future systems.
-We will cover instruction set architectures, pipelining (including basic pipelining, multiple-instruction-per-cycle machines, out-of-order instruction execution, and vector processing), memory systems (including caches and virtual memory), I/O interfaces, operating system issues, power utilization, and multiprocessor systems.
-We will also do case studies on microprocessors and systems you may have used, perhaps including the P6 (Pentium Pro/II/III), Pentium 4, AMD's Hammer, and the Itanium.
+EECS 470 is an advanced undergraduate/introductory graduate-level course in computer architecture.
+This course is intended to do two things: to give you a solid, detailed understanding of how computers are designed and implemented, including the central processor and memory; and to make you aware of the numerous tradeoffs in design and implementation, their interaction, their realization in both historical and state-of-the-art systems, and trends that will affect them in future systems.
+We will cover pipelining (including basic pipelining, multiple-instruction-per-cycle machines, out-of-order instruction execution, and vector processing), memory systems (including caches and virtual memory), operating system issues, and basic multiprocessor systems.

 A central part of EECS 470 is the detailed design of major portions of a substantial processor using the Verilog hardware design language (HDL).
-Portions of this work will be done individually as programming assignments; the bulk of the work will be done in groups of three to five as a term project.
-You will use modern commercial CAD tools to develop your design.
+Portions of this work will be done individually as homeworks; the bulk of the work will be done in groups of five to six as a term project.
+You will learn to use modern commercial CAD tools to develop your design.
 This project represents a significant investment of time on your part, and is a significant portion of your grade in this class.
 However, in computer architecture it is particularly true that "the devil is in the details," and you will gain important experience and knowledge by coming face to face with that devil.

 Textbooks: